wynnlone/MMF2021/README.txt

 ## Main:
 ## is the main file for training, validation and testing.
-## Process include calibration, asset allocation, rebalancing, fee calculation, performance time series and some risk metric calculation.
+## Process include calibration, asset allocation, rebalancing, fee calculation, performance time series and some preliminary risk metric calculation.
-## takes input data and output performance data and report data
+## takes input data and output performance_data and report_data

 ## RiskLab_Scenarios:
 ## Including historical scenarios and hypothetical scenarios.